ros-e/better-game-backend/README.md

-# Elysia with Bun runtime
+# Backend for reverse engineering malware game

 ## Getting Started
 To get started with this template, simply paste this command into your terminal: